When you buy with our links, we may earn a commission. See how we work with brands

 In choosing the best mattresses for stomach sleepers we looked at the totality of all of our tests, scores, data, and reviews to date.
 We analyzed this data alongside our established best mattress framework here.

-In addition to achieving a high-performance score, all mattresses on this list have a medium-firm feel and have a design that is ideal for stomach sleepers.
+In addition to achieving a high-performance score, all mattresses on this list have a medium-firm to slightly firm feel, and have a design that is ideal for stomach sleepers.

 When selecting the best mattress for stomach sleepers, we’re looking at a combination of overall scoring performance, firmness, and US availability.